Search Amazon for:

 1902/08/00 John Charles Olmsted Landscape Architect Before the Essex County Park Commission agrees to accept insurance executive Charles W Anderson's land donation, John C Olmsted visits the proposed site for Newark Park.
 It became part of the pioneering Essex County Park Commission system in 1903.

-1928/00/00 General Bronze Corporation of Long Island City, NY Foundry Anderson plaque is erected, the year Charles W Anderson died, at the main park entrance on Bellevue Ave.
+1928/00/00 General Bronze Corporation of Long Island City Foundry Anderson plaque is erected, the year Charles W Anderson died, at the main park entrance on Bellevue Ave.
 Cast by the General Bronze Corp and, although unsigned, it was probably designed by Maxfield H Keck, an architectural sculptor from Montclair, NJ.

 1928/00/00 Maxfield H Keck Possible Sculptor Anderson plaque is erected, the year Charles W Anderson died, at the main park entrance on Bellevue Ave.
 Cast by the General Bronze Corp and, although unsigned, it was probably designed by Maxfield H Keck, an architectural sculptor from Montclair, NJ.